Vaskivskyi/docs-asusrouter/docs/log/library.md

 ### 🧑‍🚀 v2 preparation

 This release starts implementing non-breaking changes to the library in preparation for the v2 upgrade.
-Such changes will be gradually introduced and will not be directly available without an explicit request.
+Such changes will be gradually introduced and will not be directly available without an explicit call.

 - Added `ARCallableRegistry` via `asusrouter.registry`
 - Added `MacAddress` class in `asusrouter.tools.identifiers`